striwata/GRMSD/algo/readme.txt

 The calculation times and the output are almost the same between the AO and TSR methods when comparing molecules composing the same number of atoms.

-The TSR method is better to compare molecules of different sizes.
+The TSR method would be better to compare molecules of different sizes.